Waverley's air quality role

 Currently all these units monitor nitrogen dioxide, while the unit in Farnham monitors levels of particulates (PM10s).
 If you are interested in real time data for a specific period email email@example.com

-Diffusion tubes look similar to test tubes and give an indication of average pollution levels for the year.
-They indicate where more work may be needed to assess local air pollution, for example when the data show the mean objectives for a particular pollutant are being exceeded.
+Diffusion tubes give an indication of average pollution levels for the year and identify where more work may be needed to assess local air pollution.

-Their relatively low cost means a number of them have been installed at around 50 locations across the Borough.
-The location of diffusion tubes and results of air monitoring are included in the most recent annual air quality report.
-The diffusion tube data helps Waverley monitor whether the government's annual air quality objective for nitrogen dioxide (annual average maximum of 40 micrograms per cubic metre) is being met.
+There are diffusion tubes at 50 locations across the borough, their location and results of air monitoring are included in the most recent annual air quality report.
+The diffusion tube data helps Waverley monitor whether the Government's annual air quality objective for nitrogen dioxide (annual average maximum of 40 micrograms per cubic metre) is being met.

 It is important to get a mixture of data from both roadside and background locations to provide a good overall picture of air quality in Waverley.
 If you would like more information about monitoring locations near you please contact firstname.lastname@example.org